Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 Payments

-If you are successful in obtaining a grant, you must sign the Funding Agreement and return it to Council.
-This step must be completed before any funding will be provided to you by Council under these guidelines.
+If the applicant is successful in obtaining a grant, they must sign the Funding Agreement and return it to Council.
+This step must be completed before any funding will be provided to the applicant by Council under these guidelines.

 Progressive payments may apply for larger grants.
 Details regarding progressive payments, where applicable, will be outlined in the Funding Agreement.